Original Bible Project

 The Original Bible Project is a project to produce a re-ordered new translation of the Bible into English led by James Tabor.
 The Project is a non-profit organisation.
-The translation is expected to eventually be published under the name Transparent English Bible.
-As the abbreviation TEB is already in use for Today's English Bible, it is abbreviated "TEV" for "Transparent English Version".
+The translation is expected to eventually be published under the name Transparent English Bible (TEB).
+By mid-2024, the project had published two books, one on the Genesis and one looking at selections of Bible writings.

-The project was advertised as early as 1992 in the back of the Bible Review of the Biblical Archaeology Society, and an article Genesis Translation of the Transparent English Bible appeared in the liberal arts magazine of Augustana College in 2006. and has also been mentioned in book jacket biographies of Dr. Tabor.
-The Project's aim is to produce a new version, the Transparent English Bible (TEV).
-The first book, Genesis was published in 2020 and is available via Amazon Publishing and others will follow.
+The project was advertised as early as 1992 in the back of the Bible Review of the Biblical Archaeology Society, and an article Genesis Translation of the Transparent English Bible appeared in the liberal arts magazine of Augustana College in 2006.
+It has also been mentioned in book jacket biographies of Dr. Tabor.
+The Project's aim is to produce a new Bible version, the Transparent English Bible (TEB).

 The initial translations of the project have already been cited in some non-scholarly works.

+Publications

+The first book, Genesis was published in 2020.

+The second book, Selections from the Hebrew Bible, was published in August 2022.

+Other books will follow in a similar manner.